lumakos/travelstaytion-app/README.md

 >MovieWorld is a social sharing platform where users can showcase their all-time favorite movies.
 Users can vote on movies, sort them by likes, dislikes, or creation date, and engage with the community.

->Sign up to add your own movie and join the movie list!
+>Sign up, if you do not own an account, of login to add your own movie and join the movie list!

+> To enhance performance and minimize requests, Redis cache stores the movie list, sorting and voting data.
+When a new movie is added, the cache is cleared, triggering fresh data retrieval from the database.Also, the same happens in case of voting.
 ---

 ## Features